flutter/website/networking.md

 permalink: /networking/
 ---

-This page discusses how to make HTTP networking requests in Flutter.
+This page describes how to make HTTP networking requests in Flutter.
 For HTTP servers and sockets, see [dart:io][dartio].

 * TOC Placeholder